Frequent crossers of U.S.-Mexico border fret over threatened shutdown

 Mexico has played down the possibility of a border shutdown.
 On Friday its foreign minister, Marcelo Ebrard, said the country does not act on the basis of threats.

-Additional reporting by Jose Luis Gonzalez in Ciudad Juarez and Julia Love in Mexico City; Writing by Alex Dobuzinskis; Editing by Daniel Wallis and James Dalgleish
+Additional reporting by Jose Luis Gonzalez in Ciudad Juarez, Julia Love in Mexico City, and Omar Younis in San Diego; Writing by Alex Dobuzinskis; Editing by Daniel Wallis, James Dalgleish and Richard Chang